isaiahshiner/maze-world/README.md

 GridWorld used some of the same concepts, but was designed as a learning aid, not a true generic playground.
 The render system used Java GUI methods, and was terrible at running large Grids, for obvious reasons.

-__Download:__
+__How To Download:__
-To run MazeWorld, download the latest "Release" .zip from the downloads section, and extract the files anywhere.
+To run MazeWorld, download "Release X.X.X.zip" from the files section, and extract the files anywhere.
 Open the folder and run the "MazeWorld.exe".

-Step By Step:
+__Step By Step:__
-1. Look at the file list and find "Release X.X.X.zip"
+1. Look at the file list and find "Release X.X.X.zip".
+For example: "Release 0.1.0.zip"
 2. Click on "Release X.X.X.zip"
 3. On the right side, click download.
 4. It should prompt you to save the file.
 Make sure you remember where you save it to.